capitalone/SWHttpTrafficRecorder/README.md

 ### Installing In Your Projects

-The library contains only two files (SWHttpTrafficRecorder.h and SWHttpTrafficRecorder.m).
-So you can just drop them anywhere in your project and it is done.
-Will provide a CocoaPods spec later on.
+[CocoaPods](http://cocoapods.org) is the recommended way to add SWHttpTrafficRecorder to your project.
+Or since the library contains only two files (SWHttpTrafficRecorder.h and SWHttpTrafficRecorder.m), you can just drop them anywhere in your project and it is done.

 ### Usage Example